yao-yl/path-tempering/README.md

 ### Fitting logit and probit models together
-In this example, the goal is to fit two models together, so as to (a) expand the models and (b) enhance computation efficiency.
+In this example, we fit two models (probit and logiistic regressions)in one joint sampling.
+A path between them effectively expands the model continuously such both individual model are special cases of the augmented model.
+The computation efficiency is enhanced as we are fitting one slightly larger model rather than fitting two models.
+In addition,  the log normalization constant tells which models fits the data more, which is related to but not the same as log Bayes factor in model comparisons.

 Let's consider a logit and probit link regression it is in 'example/logit.stan'.
 ```stan